sadikovi/spark-netflow/README.md

 // You can also specify buffer size when reading compressed NetFlow files val df = sqlContext.read.format("com.github.sadikovi.spark.netflow"). option("version", "5").option("buffer", "50Mb").load("hdfs://sandbox:8020/tmp/...")

-// You can also provide only format, it will infer version from provided files val df = sqlContext.read.format("com.github.sadikovi.spark.netflow").load("...")
 ```

 Alternatively you can use shortcuts for NetFlow files